 - The electronics are different - only one PCB rather than two.

 - The connections to the PCB are soldered, not screw terminals.
-All genuine GHDs that I have seen have screw terminals
+All genuine GHDs (except the really old ones) that we have seen have screw terminals

 - The heaters are a different size - genuine GHD heaters are 15mm x 70mm (well - the 1" wide versions do - genuine wide and narrow plate modesl are different)